Expat Family Meetups in Fukuoka: Where to Find Community (2026)

 Hospital and clinic networks

-• Fukuoka has growing English-medical community; some pediatric clinics host parent info sessions
+• Fukuoka has a growing English-medical community; some pediatric clinics host parent info sessions

 • NPO Mom’s Network organizes parent-led playdates